Starr365/Ecopay/README.md

-# GreenPay 🌿💚
+# Ecopay 🌿💚

 **Carbon Offsetting Reimagined** - A revolutionary platform that seamlessly integrates carbon offsetting into everyday financial transactions, powered by AI-driven analytics and blockchain transparency on the Celo network.

-## 🌟 What is GreenPay?
+## 🌟 What is Ecopay?

-GreenPay is a cutting-edge fintech application that automatically calculates and offsets carbon emissions from your financial transactions.
+Ecopay is a cutting-edge fintech application that automatically calculates and offsets carbon emissions from your financial transactions.
 By connecting your Celo wallet, every payment, transfer, or transaction you make contributes to verified carbon offset projects while earning you GreenPoints and rewards.

 ### Key Features